ammalik221/Data_Science_Portfolio/README.md

 # Deep Learning Projects
 This Repository contains a portfolio of data science projects presented using Jupyter Notebooks.
-I have documented the projects for academic.
+I have documented the projects for academic purposes.

 For a more visually pleasant experience, check out my portfolio at [ammalik221.github.io](https://ammalik221.github.io/ammar-portfolio/)